Frequently Asked Questions (FAQs)

 I am not totally blind, can you still help me?

 Yes, we can assist with a variety of levels of vision loss.
 Our clients range from low vision to total blindness.

 I don’t have much income, but I still need your services.
 Can you still help me?

 What is a low vision evaluation and how do I make an appointment?

-A low vision evaluation includes meeting with a specialist who will assess your needs for low vision aids and devices.
+A low vision evaluation includes meeting with a low vision specialist doctor who will assess your needs for low vision aids and devices.
 It is not a traditional exam so your eyes will be not be dilated and medication will not be prescribed.
-During your appointment you will be introduced to various devices such as high powered magnifiers, talking products and writing and large print aids.
+During your appointment you will also meet with an occupational therapist and receive recommendations of various devices such as high powered magnifiers, talking products and writing and large print aids.

 In order to make an appointment, you must submit the results of your most recent eye exam (within the last 12 months) and an application to the CVI.
 Once that paperwork has been received, you will be contacted to schedule an appointment.
 The Low Vision Clinic offers low vision evaluations by appointment on Tuesday, Wednesday and Thursday.
 Call 404-875-9011.

 Do you perform eye exams?